mint1234/clusterProfiler/docs/featuredArticles.md

 var callbacks = window.__gvisCallbacks = window.__gvisCallbacks || [];
 var chartid = "corechart";

-// Manually see if chartid is in pkgs (not all browsers support Array.indexOf) var i, newPackage = true;
+var i, newPackage = true;
 for (i = 0; newPackage && i < pkgs.length; i++) {
 if (pkgs[i] === chartid)